 I had actually “tried”…and quit…guitar almost annually since the age of five.
 It was much harder than piano.
 It was bulky and awkward.
 Most of all, it made my fingers hurt.

-This time, however, I stuck with it.
+But, this time, I stuck with it.
 I used the methods that I used to truly enjoy playing piano and applied them to guitar.

 That was over 15 years ago.

 Since then, I have carefully honed and crafted my teaching methods.
 It was evident that, no matter how similar, no two students were exactly alike and therefore could not be taught in exactly the same way.

 Even if they both experienced the same challenge, the path to the solution was slightly different for each individual.

 This has led me to fully customize lessons to fit the learning style of each student.
 I realized that there are no one-size-fits-all solutions.